speakeztech/mlir-tutorial/docs/tutorials/02-running-and-testing.md

 - Supports regex, variable capture, and complex patterns
 - Reports exactly where matching failed

 The genius of FileCheck is that it's **flexible enough** to handle minor formatting changes but **strict enough** to catch real errors.
-It's not a simple string comparison—it's a domain-specific matcher for compiler output.
+It's not a simple string comparison, it's a domain-specific matcher for compiler output.

 ### Why This Combination Works